xtd 1.0.0

 Public Methods

-bool contains (const type_t &item) const noexcept override
+auto contains (const type_t &item) const noexcept -> bool override

 Determines whether an element is in the xtd::collections::object_model::read_only_collection <type_t>.